-- Forgiving: Friends do hurt each other sometimes, but their need for continuing the relationship causes them to freely forgive offences.
+- Forgiving: Friends do hurt each other sometimes, but their need for continuing the relationship causes them to freely forgive offenses.

 - Loyal: A good friend will stick by you through thick and thin.
 And even when they are away from you, they will not let others speak badly of you

-How do you build a friendship that last a lifetime.
+How do you build a friendship that lasts a lifetime?

 - Time: A lasting friendship has to start with quality time spent together.
 All of us have maintained some friendships even when our time together is not what it use to be.
 But we never would have built those relationships if we had not spent some quality time together.
 And the truth is, most friendships will fade if quality time is not kept as a priority.

 - Communication: Good friendships are built when hearts are shared.
 We don’t just exchange words that are full of information, we open ourselves up to each other.
 We show each other the real person that lives inside our skin.

 - Shared interest: It is important that friends share some common interests.
 Things they like to do, places they like to go, and other people they like to be with are some ways to share common interests.